akaimxntis/SPDPartyBot/README.md

 Authorized members can create party invites through an interactive form, define slots, time, description and image URL.
 Players can respond with interactive buttons such as **Going**, **Maybe** and **Not going**.
 When a party is full, the bot automatically places new participants in a queue.

+> [!TIP]
+> Setup commands like `/party config`, `/party hub` and `/party limpar` require the **Manage Server** permission or the configured Staff role.
+Regular users can still create parties from the Hub button if allowed by the server settings.
+>
+> The configured Host role can also use `/party hub`, but only in the configured Command channel.
+The Hub is always created in the channel where `/party hub` is used.

 ## ✨ Features

 - Party Hub with interactive buttons.
 - Party creation through Discord modals/forms.
-- Quick responses:
-  - ✅ Going
-  - ❔ Maybe
-  - ❌ Not going
+- Quick responses: ✅ Going, ❔ Maybe, ❌ Not going.
 - Slot/capacity system.
 - Automatic queue when the party is full.
 - Private management panel for hosts and staff.
 - Edit and close parties.
+- Automatic party expiration.
+- Automatic reminders before the scheduled time.
 - Configurable invite channel per server.
 - Configurable log channel per server.
-- Configurable Host role.
+- Configurable command channel for Host role usage.
-- Configurable Staff role.
+- Configurable Host and Staff roles.
 - Option to allow everyone to create parties.
 - Optional `@everyone` mention when creating a party.
 - Image URL support.
 - Time support with Discord timestamps.
-- Shows when the party starts, started, ends, ended and its duration.
 - Per-server timezone configuration.
 - Multi-server support.
-- Languages:
-  - Portuguese Brazil
+- Languages: Portuguese Brazil and English.
-  - English
 - JSON-based storage.
 - `DATA_DIR` support for persistent volumes on hosts like Railway.